 | Services | 10% |

-These reductions are substantial.
-A royalty payment to a Spanish entity is withheld at 10% rather than the standard 20%, cutting the withholding obligation in half.
-To claim treaty rates, the Spanish counterparty must provide valid tax residency certification.
-Without proper documentation on file, the DGII expects you to apply the standard domestic rate.
+For example, a royalty payment to a Spanish entity may be withheld at 10% rather than the standard 20% if the required residency documentation is on file.
+Without proper documentation, the DGII expects you to apply the standard domestic rate.

 Pago a Cuenta and Additional Withholding Obligations